Kwantux/networks/README.md

 ## About the Project

-You host a Minecraft-Server with paper, bukkit or spigot and have issues with large sorting systems?
+You host a Minecraft-Server with paper and have issues with large sorting systems?
 Use this plugin, to give players an oportunity to use a serverfriendly storage system!

-This Project is developed by <a href="https://github.com/Nanoflux">@NanoFlux</a> and <a href="https://github.com/Schwerthecht">@Schwerthecht</a>.
-The idea came up, as we searched for such a plugin and there was none.
-Hopefully we can help you with this Project.

 ### Links
 [Discord](https://discord.gg/wQXKdtVPMd)